-While we perform and act out of a passion for the craft and the industry, its always important to ensure we are taking care of business and maintaining a healthy income, so we can afford to continue!
-In this article we'll explore the concept of 'Residuals' and how they work.
-Let's dive in...
-In the film industry, 'Residuals' refers to payments made to actors, writers, directors, and other creative personnel for the re-use or re-run of their work.
-These payments are often made when a movie or TV show is broadcast on television, streamed online, or syndicated.
+While we perform and act out of a passion for the craft and the industry, it's important to ensure we're taking care of business and maintaining a healthy income, so we can afford to continue!
+In this article, we'll explore the concept of 'Residuals' and why they matter for actors, stunt performers, and other creatives in the industry.
+What Are Residuals?

 |